Missing and murdered women…CADVA, dissatisfied with investigations, wants answers

 The woman said that she is at a loss to understand why the police are still unable to provide any update on especially the Mangar case, given that the force had much evidence to work with.

 “These cases are dragging slowly.
-With Sheema I feel there is some kind of cover up again, going back to the vehicle.
-They had even found it and taken DNA samples.”
+With Sheema, I feel there is some kind of cover up again, going back to the vehicle.
+They had even found it and had even taken DNA samples.”

 Madray, who is currently overseas, is planning to return to Guyana soon, to meet and request a follow up with Public Security Minister, Khemraj Ramjattan and the Director of Public Prosecution (DPP).